takoda1/ReliefFinally/README.md

 Takoda Ren-
 Now being continued in the work study program by me and Rachel Pappalardo

-Developers-Read the Developer Document in the Documentation folder.
+Developers - Read the Developer Document in the Documentation folder.

+Users - Read the User Document